Zerstörergeschwader 2: Battle of Low Countries and France

 The Zerstörergeschwader wings followed the advance across France.
 I Gruppe was transferred to Bruno Loerzer's air corps and was ordered to escort KG 53 in bombing rail and road traffic between the Seine and Aisne.
 ZG 2 operated in the western reaches of this air space.
 I./ZG 2 were based at a forward airfield at Neufchâteau, Liège by 26 May as the Battle of Dunkirk began.
 The area experienced nuisance raids by RAF Bomber Command.
-Gentzen, commading I./ZG 2, angered by the persistent attacks, took off to chase a formation of Bristol Blenheims only to crash and die on 26 May 1940.
+Gentzen, commanding I./ZG 2, angered by the persistent attacks, took off to chase a formation of Bristol Blenheims only to crash and die on 26 May 1940.
 Major Ernst Ott took command of I./ZG 2.
 Loerzer's II Fliegerkorps had rendered aerial interdiction support to the 2nd army and 12th army through to 23 May [operations suspended due to bad weather].
 With Robert Ritter von Greim's V Fliegerkorps, they struck at rail targets 54 times and "localities" 47 times from 20 to 23 May.
 On 25 May Loerzer's airmen flew 254 bombing raids to support the advance to Amiens.
 I./ZG 2 was ordered specifically to escort KG 53 through this period.